tcbench/tcbench.github.io/README.md

 ### Acknowledgements

-The repository structure is heavily inspired by [ChaosBench](https://github.com/leap-stc/ChaosBench) repository.
+The repository structure was heavily inspired by [ChaosBench](https://github.com/leap-stc/ChaosBench).